faceleg/loopback-datasource-juggler-paginate/README.md

 Loopback Datasource Juggler plugin that adds `findPaginate` method to Model.

-Currently expects query params as given by [`ng-table`], and provides an object intended to be used by the same.
+Currently expects query params as given by [`ng-table`][1], and provides an object intended to be used by the same.

 ## Usage